About UMChurchLaw.com

 UMChurchLaw.com exists to equip clergy, laity, bishops, district superintendents, chancellors, and church leaders with clear, practical, and theologically grounded resources on the law and polity of The United Methodist Church (UMC).

-Currently serving over 1,400 active users from 38 countries worldwide, the site is built on the conviction that church law is not merely a set of rules but an expression of covenantal grace.
+Currently serving over 2,400 active users from 52 countries, the site is built on the conviction that church law is not merely a set of rules but an expression of covenantal grace.
 Rooted in Scripture, Wesleyan tradition, and constitutional Methodism, UMChurchLaw.com helps leaders navigate complex questions about property, trusteeship, finance, complaints, clergy status, and the evolving global structure of the UMC.

 Here you’ll find: